Laurelville, Ohio

 Laurelville is a village in Hocking County, Ohio, United States.
 The population was 512 at the 2020 census.
 It lies in the scenic Hocking Hills region and is known for its proximity to natural attractions and historic earthworks.

 History

-Laurelville was laid out in 1871 by William A. Albin and Jacob Riegel, early settlers who envisioned the area as a commercial and transportation hub.
-It was named for the native mountain laurel plant that flourished in the surrounding hills.
+Laurelville was established in 1871 by early settlers William A. Albin and Jacob Riegel, who planned the area as a center for commerce and transportation.
+The village was named after the native mountain laurel plant that grew abundantly in the surrounding hills.

 The town quickly grew with the arrival of the M&C Railroad and became a stop for travelers and merchants.
 Early industries included sawmills, dry goods stores, and small manufacturers.
 Laurelville also became known for its fairs and served as a social center for western Hocking County.

 Geography

 Laurelville lies along Salt Creek in the unglaciated Allegheny Plateau, surrounded by forested hills and sandstone cliffs.
 The village covers a total area of 0.31 square miles (0.80 km²), all land.